 Inspired and raring to go?
 Let’s keep that feeling going…

 Hopefully, our examples have left you inspired and excited to revamp your e-commerce strategy.
 Before you start, we’ve got one last resource for you.
-On 9 December at 10am, three experts on e-commerce will be coming together to discuss how B2B companies can put together the perfect strategy.
+We have a webinar where three experts on e-commerce came together to discuss how B2B companies can put together the perfect strategy.

-From navigating common B2B e-commerce challenges to the tactics you should be trying out, don’t miss out on their valuable insights.
-Save your spot at the webinar via the button below!
+Luckily for you, this session is available on demand.
+From navigating common B2B e-commerce challenges to the tactics you should be trying out, click the button below to hear their valuable insights.